How is Zeffy free?

 111. Annual plant sale

-This one will take a bit more organization but, with the help of a local greenhouse, can be a beautiful way to raise money for your nonprofit.
-You can even make an event out of the pick-up day with a BBQ, live music, and courses on taking care of your plants.
+This one will take a bit more organisation but, with the help of a local nursery or garden centre, can be a beautiful way to raise money for your charity.
+You can even make an event out of the collection day with a BBQ, live music, and talks on caring for your plants.

 112. Online raffle